The infinitesimal characters of discrete series for real spherical spaces: Generalized volume growth

-only depends on $\Cc$, not on the particular choice of $X\in\Cc$.
-Note also that the limit is stable under the adjoint action of $\af$ and that it is a Lie subalgebra if $E$ is a Lie subalgebra.
+Observe that $[E,E]\subseteq E$ is a closed condition in the Grassmannian.
+Therefore, the set of Lie subalgebras in the Grassmannian is a closed set.
+It follows that $E_{X}$ is a Lie subalgebra if $E$ is a Lie subalgebra.
+This proves (\ref{Lemma Limits of subspaces - item 1}).